What is our goal?

 8 Nov 2023

-Our newly formed Pet and Family Advocate program, led by a qualified social worker, will work with families going through times of crisis to help them to keep their pets.
-This program has been made possible thanks to generous funding from the Petstock Foundation
+Our newly formed Home Together program, led by a qualified social worker, will work with families going through times of crisis to help them to keep their pets.
+This program has been made possible thanks to generous funding from the Petstock Foundation.
+See Goal #7 for more details.

 7 Jun 2023